Putterhead/CV/README.md

 ### Interests
 - Cooking: Since moving to Austria I've become a reasonable cook and enjoy it as a creative outlet.
 - Staying fit: A good mix of running with my wife, yoga and weight training all on a good diet (see above).
-- Reading: On my Kindle you'll find quite some material on selling but I'm also very interested in economic history and human behaviour
+- Reading: On my Kindle you'll find quite some material on selling but I'm also very interested in economic history ('The Commanding Heights', *Yergin & Stanislaw*) and human behaviour ('Thinking, Fast and Slow', *Kahneman*)